bytecrusher/MaritimeDataServer/docs/SEO.md

 - Sitemap: `https://mds-git.derguntmar.de/sitemap.xml`
 - Robots file: `https://mds-git.derguntmar.de/robots.txt`
 - `public/sitemap.php` generates the XML from the central route map in `app/Support/seo.func.php`.
+- `lastmod` is intentionally omitted: deployment file modification times do not identify real per-page content changes.
 - Authenticated pages and machine endpoints emit or receive `noindex`/robots exclusions and do not belong in the sitemap.

 ## Google Search Console